abdusami-10/Instagram_Bot/README.md

 # Instagram_Bot

-automate your process with this python Instagram bot
+automate your social media experience with this python Instagram bot

 suggest any changes you wanna see :)